-(a) One (1) single slab or ribbon driveway and one (1) curb cut shall be permitted per seventy-five (75) feet of lot frontage.

-(b) New single-family detached residential parcels taking access from collector or arterial streets, as identified by CMAP, shall share driveways in order to protect public safety by limiting curb cuts, unless otherwise approved as an administrative exception as detailed in Section 9-5-02(D).
+- (a) One (1) single slab or ribbon driveway and one (1) curb cut shall be permitted per seventy-five (75) feet of lot frontage. - (b) New single-family detached residential parcels taking access from collector or arterial streets, as identified by the Chicago Metropolitan Agency For Planning (CMAP), shall share driveways in order to protect public safety by limiting curb cuts, unless otherwise approved as an administrative exception as detailed in Section 9-9-02(D).